zsparal/api-documentation/source/reference/v2/refunds-api/get-refund.rst

           * - ``settlement``

               .. type:: URL object
+                 :required: false

             - The API resource URL of the settlement this payment has been settled with.
 Not present if not yet settled.

+          * - ``order``

+              .. type:: URL object
+                 :required: false

+            - The API resource URL of the order the refund belongs to.
+Not present if the refund does not belong to an order.

           * - ``documentation``